cu-mkp/GR8975/command_line_text_processing.md

 ```

-Note: To be complete, it should be noted that the contentns of a file may be directed as input to a command using the `<` symbol.
+To be complete, it should be noted that the contents of a file may be directed as input to a command using the `<` symbol.
 For example:

 ```
 $ cat < tl_p161v.txt